Dre Campbell Farm

 4. Disinfect Gardening Tools

-Gardening tools can spread early blight and other fungal diseases, so you must take steps to prevent this.
+Gardening tools can also spread early blight and other fungal diseases.
+Therefore, it is essential to take steps to prevent this.

-Scrubbing your tools with a soapy solution is the easiest way to keep them clean.
+Scrubbing your tools with a soapy solution is the easiest way to keep them clean and help maintain their functionality.

 Let your tools soak for 10 minutes before rinsing them with clean water.
-Doing so will help get rid of any fungus or mildew that may be lurking on them.
+Doing so will help get rid of any fungus or mildew that may be present on them.

 5. Essential oils